barboraberkova/english-for-designers/homework-2.md

-# 📝 Homework 2: Alt text
+# 📝 Homework 2: Alt text & Type Specimen

 ## What I worked on